Up to 60% off sofas & mattresses — limited‑time deals.

 Durability 3.7 Wood frame felt stable in daily use

-Layout Practicality 4.2 Strong flexibility for small spaces and mixed use
+Layout Practicality 4.2 Flexible for small rooms and mixed use

-Value 3.8 Solid “daily futon” performance when comfort matters
+Value 3.8 Solid day-to-day futon performance when comfort matters

 VICTONE Convertible L-Shaped Sectional with Ottoman